 You also need to compromise on the quality of the fabrics used and the groundsheet is not sewn-in either (however the bedrooms are ‘bath-tub’ style bedrooms so water can’t leak inside them).

-My full review on the Air Genus 800 highlights some other options that are slightly more expensive (but the specs are better too).
+My full review on the Air Genus 800 and the Head-To-Head comparison of 8 person family air tents highlight some other options that are slightly more expensive (but the specs are better too).

 If you would not want to compromise on quality, but still looking for a cheap alternative, then either the Eurohike Air 400 or the 4 person Vango tents like the Celino or the Amalfi could be good options for you.